Eduardo Paolozzi: Later career

 Paolozzi was appointed CBE in 1968 and in 1979 he was elected to the Royal Academy.
-During the late 1960s, he started contributing to literary magazine Ambit, which began a lifelong collaboration.
+In 1967, he started contributing to literary magazine Ambit, which began a lifelong collaboration.

 In 1980, the Institute of Chartered Accountants in England and Wales (ICAEW) commissioned a set of three tapestries from Paolozzi to represent 'present day and future societies in relation to the role played by ICAEW', as part of the institute's centenary celebrations.
-The three highly distinctive pieces - which Paolozzi wanted to "depict our world of today in a manner using the same bold pictorial style as the Bayeux tapestries in France" - currently hang in Chartered Accountants' Hall.
+The three highly distinctive pieces – which Paolozzi wanted to "depict our world of today in a manner using the same bold pictorial style as the Bayeux tapestries in France" – currently hang in Chartered Accountants' Hall.

 He was promoted to the office of Her Majesty's Sculptor in Ordinary for Scotland in 1986, which he held until his death.
 He also received an Honorary Doctorate from Heriot-Watt University in 1987.

 Paolozzi was knighted by Queen Elizabeth II in 1989 as Knight Bachelor (Kt).

 In 1994, Paolozzi gave the Scottish National Gallery of Modern Art a large body of his works, and much of the content of his studio.
 In 1999 the National Galleries of Scotland opened the Dean Gallery to display this collection.
-The gallery displays a recreation of Paolozzi's studio, with its contents evoking the original London and Munich locations and also houses Scottish-Italian a restaurant, Paolozzi's Kitchen, which was created by Heritage Portfolio in homage to the local artist.
+The gallery displays a recreation of Paolozzi's studio, with its contents evoking the original London and Munich locations and also houses a Scottish-Italian restaurant, Paolozzi's Kitchen, which was created by Heritage Portfolio in homage to the local artist.

 In 2001, Paolozzi suffered a near-fatal stroke, causing an incorrect magazine report that he had died.
 The illness made him a wheelchair user, and he died in a hospital in London in April 2005.

 In 2013, Pallant House Gallery in Chichester held a major retrospective Eduardo Paolozzi: Collaging Culture (6 July −13 October 2013), featuring more than 100 of the artist's works, including sculpture, drawings, textile, film, ceramics and paper collage.
 Pallant House Gallery has an extensive collection of Paolozzi's work given and loaned by the architect Colin St John Wilson, who commissioned Paolozzi's sculpture Newton After Blake for the British Library.